JJ-Twigg/ADP-Capstone-Final-Link/READMEJosh.md

 ---
 todo:
 ---

-add payment after event like for room make windows close when making res to stop desolate records
+make windows close when making res to stop desolate records

-when login have image and get name from user table and display it reservation probably needs num of guests, so we not always booking single dialog box for tables could use some global css for all of them
+when login have image and get name from user table and display it

+reservation probably needs num of guests, so we not always booking single

+dialog box for tables could use some global css for all of them

 tables on page, some pages tables dont have enough info. shift just start, end. no emp name nothing

-also need to be able to delete employees, from a page. which would delete every other 4 tables or 6 tables whatever it is idk

-superAdmin dash needs a table of managers. and ability to remove them might still need connection room to employee. when room u select which single employee to work in that room, is that connected. also u can only select one? or 3 combo box isntead? then 3?
+might still need connection room to employee. when room u select which single employee to work in that room, is that connected. also u can only select one? or 3 combo box isntead? then 3?
 3 emps